mjbuckley/react-redux-todo-app/README.md

 # Redux-Test

 This is a simple todo list app built using React and Redux.
-It is largely the same as the Todo app presented in the [Redux documentation](https://redux.js.org/basics), but it has a few very minor changes and some additional notes.
+It is largely the same as the todo app presented in the [Redux documentation](https://redux.js.org/basics), but it has a few very minor changes and some additional notes.

 ## Useage

-To run a copy of the site locally, just clone the repo and then run:
+To run the todo app locally, just clone the repo and then run:
 ```
 npm install
 ```